A Regency lady searches for her missing shawl and makes a delightful discovery.

 “Oh, how lovely!”
-Jenny laughed, clapping her hands and reaching out to stoke the velvety soft puppies.
+Jenny laughed, clapping her hands and reaching out to stroke the velvety soft puppies.

 “I’ve found your shawl too, Ma’am, though I’m afraid you won’t be pleased to see it as the puppies have been chewing it and it‘s a right state.”
 Jenny held up the ruined shawl which now looked more like a cobweb it was so full of holes.

-Lady Noel laughed, proudly fussing over Tospy and the puppies.
+Lady Noel laughed, proudly fussing over Topsy and the puppies.
 “No matter!
 It’s a delight to have Topsy back and to see her beautiful pups.
-I'm so relieved that you looked for her there, I would never have thought she'd hide under the staircase.”
+I'm so relieved that you looked for her there.
+I would never have thought she'd hide under the staircase.”

 “I would have finished it had it not been for Topsy’s puppies playing with it.
 It’s quite unravelled.”

 “Puppies!
 Oh, how wonderful.
 May I see them?
 You know how I miss my beautiful Molly so much and I would like Pip to have a companion now that she’s gone.”

 Beaming, Lady Noel rang for Mrs. Early to bring in Topsy and the puppies.
 With tears in her eyes, Mrs. Endford picked one out to take home once it was old enough.